 Whilst endometriosis most often affects the reproductive organs it is frequently found in the bowel and bladder and has been found in muscle, joints, the lungs and the brain.

 What is the Worldwide EndoMarch?

-Team Australia is planning High Tea's in major cities and a few regional centres.
+Team Australia is currently planning something special for next year.
 Our aim is to raise funds for raising endometriosis awareness, increasing endometriosis education and to fund endometriosis research.